uniswap-python/uniswap-python/docs/getting-started.rst

 .. note::

     These methods assume a certain route for the swap to take, which may not be the optimal route.
-See :issue:`69` for details.
+See :issue:`93` for details.

 There are two functions to retrieve the price for a given pair, one for specifying how much you get given a certain amount of the input token, and another for specifying how much you need to pay to receive a certain amount of the output token.

 :func:`~uniswap.Uniswap.get_price_input`
 ````````````````````````````````````````

-Returns the cost of the given number of input tokens, priced in the output token.
+Returns the amount of output tokens you get for a given amount of input tokens.

 .. code:: python